Rhinelander man working to start a citizen emergency response team

 “It may not seem like it means much, but to that one person that one time, it means everything,” Nosek adds.

 Nosek is a retired military veteran and ordained minister who works with crisis intervention for EMS personnel and veterans.
-He has received training in EMS and was a certified combat medic in the military.
+He has received training in EMS and was a corpsman in the Navy (similar to a combat medic in other military branches).
 Nosek has created a Facebook page called Northwoods CERT for anyone interested in more information about CERT or in being part of the local group.